This is a demo store for testing purposes — no orders shall be fulfilled. Dismiss

 Scottish Culture

 Naturally the Scots settled in areas where they had kin and their gaelic language was spoken.
 The Scots brought their culture to NS but their greatest asset was their enthusiasm to maintain it.
 Lively fiddle music, the bagpipes, the dance, the highland games and the storytelling through their music were part of all family and community gatherings.
 Visit here and you can experience and celebrate these wonderful traditions.
 Immerse yourself in the culture during the Celtic Colors Festival.
 During this fall celebration there are concerts sharing music and dance, taste the traditional foods and be part of a Ceilidh (kitchen party) and truely experience the Scottish hospitality.
+If you are real lucky you might find a piper on the bagpipes.
 “Ceud Mile Failte” which means one hundred thousand welcomes to all visitors.

 Cape Breton(TLMDesigns/Pixabay)

-Filed Under: NS Slang Heritage Tagged With: Bannoch, Scotland, Scots to Nova Scotia, Scottish Culture
+Filed Under: NS Heritage Tagged With: Bannoch, Scotland, Scots to Nova Scotia, Scottish Culture

 View Shopping Cart | Store